qouteall/imm_ptl_wiki_copy/Portals.md

 The world wrapping portal works normally in very large areas.

+After setting up the border portals, some artifacts may manifest.
+Use command `/portal fill_border_with_barrier` to fill outer border layer with barrier blocks.
+Then the artifacts will vanish.
+(NOTE This operation cannot be undone.
+You should backup the world before trying this.)

 ## Vertical Dimension Connecting Portal
 The vertical dimension connecting portals connects two dimensions vertically.